Keith Houchen: Port Vale

 In August 1991 he returned to England with a £100,000 move to Port Vale; he was one of three new arrivals, along with Peter Swan (who took him in as a lodger) and Martin Foyle.
 He scored a brace against Wolverhampton Wanderers at Molineux on 3 September, but tore his hamstring later in the month.
 He finished 1991–92 with five goals in 24 games, and went on to help the "Valiants" to win the TNT Tournament in the summer.
 The club finished bottom of the Second Division, though the introduction of the Premier League meant that they were demoted to the Third Division, which was immediately re-branded as the Second Division.
-He scored six goals in 28 league games in 1992–93, and did not feature in the League Trophy final or the play-off final.
-He fell out with manager John Rudge and the two stopped speaking to each other, and Houchen later admitted that "I should have knocked on the door and said, 'This is stupid'".
+He scored six goals in 28 league games in 1992–93, and did not feature in the Football League Trophy final or the play-off final.
+He fell out with manager John Rudge, and the two stopped speaking to each other.
+Houchen later admitted that "I should have knocked on the door and said, 'This is stupid'".

 Return to Hartlepool

-He left Vale Park on a free transfer in June 1993 and turned down a move to Cyprus outfit AC Omonia to return to former club Hartlepool United.
+He left Vale Park on a free transfer in June 1993 and turned down a move to Cyprus club AC Omonia to return to former club Hartlepool United.
 Injury meant he did not play for the man who signed him, Viv Busby, and instead he made his second debut for the club under John MacPhail.
-Houchen went on to score eight goals in 37 games as Hartlepool were relegated into the bottom tier of the Football League in 1993–94, finishing a massive 17 points behind Blackpool, who were one point above the relegation zone.
+Houchen went on to score eight goals in 37 games as Hartlepool were relegated to the bottom tier of the Football League in 1993–94, finishing a massive 17 points behind Blackpool, who were one point above the relegation zone.
 MacPhail was quickly sacked and replaced by David McCreery; MacPhail blamed the fact that the club was sometimes unable to pay the player's wages as a reason for poor results on the field.
 Houchen was a coach at the club, but quickly fell out with temporary 'advisory coach' Sandy Clark.
 Houchen scored a hat-trick against Bury, though was later sent off in the match for allegedly swearing at referee Kevin Lynch; at the time of the incident Houchen was receiving treatment for knee ligament damage which would keep him out of action for six weeks.
 McCreery resigned on 20 April 1995, and chairman Harold Hornsey appointed Houchen as his replacement; he became the 23rd manager at the club in 38 years.
 He appointed his former boss Billy Horner as youth team coach and also employed Brian Honour and Mick Tait.
 His first game in charge was a 4–0 home win over Hereford United, and a 3–0 defeat at Preston North End and a final day 3–2 victory over Mansfield Town ensured Hartlepool an 18th-place finish.
 As a player, he was the club's top scorer with 14 goals in 39 appearances in 1994–95, and was voted Player of the Year by the club's supporters.